If Only (KT Tunstall song): Background

 "If Only" first appeared as a track on Tunstall's second unreleased demo album, Toons March '03.
 The demo version of "If Only" is markedly different from the version found on Drastic Fantastic, with a mellower sound and slightly slower tempo and Tunstall having a slightly higher tone to her voice.
 For a period of time, prior to the release of Eye to the Telescope, the demo versions of "If Only" and "Other Side of the World" were available for download free of charge on Tunstall's website.
 In 2018 it was used in the Hallmark Channel movie "Winter's Dream" starring Dean Cain.
 The songs lyrical composition is largely around the "what if" scenario people may face when trying to make a decision, or indeed for something.
 Additionally, it also suggests a lyrical meaning of someone reflecting on a life event which could have had a different outcomes entirely, "if only" fate allowed it do so.

 "If Only" is reportedly one of KT Tunstall's favourite songs on Drastic Fantastic.
 Rowan Collinson of the BBC commented that "If Only", along with album track "Little Favours", seemed to be performed in such a style which would be beneficial during live performances, and marked a shift in direction from her debut album Eye to the Telescope (2004).

-In 2023, Classic Rock History magazine listed "If Only" at number six in their list of Top 10 KT Tunstall songs.
-Millie Zeiler of Classic Rock History described the song as "mellow", and credited is as being "the perfect daydreamer-type song that allows the listener to embark on a musical journey of their own".
+Promotion

+Live performances

+Following the release of "If Only", Tunstall undertook a series of live performances and promotional appearances in support of the single during 2008.
+The single was released in the United Kingdom on 3 March 2008 through Relentless Records and was subsequently promoted through radio, live performances, television appearances and digital releases.
+Tunstall performed "If Only" as part of her iTunes Live from SoHo performances in 2008.
+The resulting live recording, Live from Soho, was released exclusively through the iTunes Store in May 2008 and included "If Only" alongside performances of songs from Drastic Fantastic and her debut album Eye to the Telescope.
+The performances formed part of a series of intimate sessions staged at AIR Studios in London between 21 February and 2 March 2008, with Tunstall appearing alongside guitarist Leo Abrahams.

+The song also featured in Tunstall's live performances during her UK touring activities in April 2008.
+Contemporary concert records from the period show "If Only" being performed during the tour, alongside material including "Saving My Face", "Hold On", "Other Side of the World" and "Suddenly I See".
+The timing of the tour coincided with the single's release campaign and provided a further opportunity to promote the song through live performances.